storopoli/storopoli.com/content/blog/2024-06-08-zkp/index.md

    Here $\Pr\big[V(S, \pi) = \text{accept} \big]$ denotes the probability that the verifier accepts the proof given a simulator $S$ and a proof $\pi$.

-1. **Soundness**: If the statement is true, no cheating prover can convince an honest verifier that it is true, except with some negligible probability [^negligible].
+1. **Soundness**: If the statement is _false_, no cheating prover can convince an honest verifier that it is true, except with some negligible probability [^negligible].

    $$ \forall A, \forall x, \forall \pi: \Pr\big[V(A, S, \pi) = \text{accept} \big] < \text{negligible}. $$